 Ullswater Steamers have a webcam pointing along their landing stage at Pooley Bridge.

-Derwent Water Marina have a webcam pointing across their dinghy park at the top of Derwent Water.
+Derwent Water Marina have a live video webcam pointing across their dinghy park at the top of Derwent Water.

 Windermere Lake Cruises have a number of webcams at Lakeside, you can choose the view.
 This sample image is the one pointing northwards to the Fairfield Horseshoe.